aws-samples/amazon-sagemaker-secure-mlops/README.md

 Please refer to the [Deployment section](#deployment) for the details how to setup the delegated administrator.

-### Option 2: providing account list for multi-account deployment
+### Option 2: provide account list for multi-account deployment
 Use of AWS Organizations is not needed for a multi-account MLOps setup.
 The same permission logic and account structure can be implemented with IAM cross-account permissions without need for AWS organizations.
 This solution also works without AWS Organizations setup.
 You can provide **lists with staging and production AWS account ids** during the provisioning of the data science environment.

 Please refer to the [Deployment section](#deployment) for the description of corresponding CloudFormation parameters.